 Sunday 13th June 2021

-Estuary 2021 will launch with an Opening Weekend (Sat 22 May / Sun 23 May 2021) packed with live streamed discussions and specially commissioned artworks presented online.
+Estuary 2021 launched with an online Opening Weekend (Sat 22 May / Sun 23 May 2021) packed with live streamed discussions and specially commissioned artworks presented online.

 Starting at high tide, early Saturday morning (22 May) and finishing three tide cycles later, at 10pm on Sunday evening, an international line-up of artists, scientists, activists and guests will explore our themes of climate, rebellion and imperial legacy, brought together by a group of four artists/curators who all know the Estuary as their home.